This post will show you how to secure PHP web apps and prevent attacks. Also, I will reveal 7 PHP app security tips to save web apps from attacks.

 2.4 Use prepared SQL statements

-A typical error is to enter user input straight into a SQL query.
-This opens the door to SQL injection attacks, in which the user may circumvent the intended SQL query and perform any query.
+A typical error is to enter user input straight into an SQL query.
+This opens the door to SQL injection attacks, where the user may circumvent the intended SQL query and perform any query.

 $users = mysql_query(“SELECT * FROM `users` WHERE `id`='$_GET[id]'”);